 Where to Go When It Rains

-Explore more than 17 miles of bookshelves, housing a remarkable 875 tons of books, in downtown Portland’s Central Library.
-The main branch of the Multnomah County Library system, first opened in 1913, is housed in a three-story, Georgian-style building with stunning architectural details.
+Explore more than 17 miles of bookshelves in downtown Portland’s Central Library, housing a remarkable 875 tons of books.
+The Multnomah County Library system’s main branch, which opened in 1913, is housed in a three-story, Georgian-style building with stunning architectural details.
+You’ll also find the volunteer-run Friends Library Store with used books, stationery, and gifts, all of which help sustain the library’s community programming.

 Lan Su Chinese Garden